Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Rooms/README.md

 ### Create a room
 To create a room, call the `CreateRoom` or `CreateRoomAsync` function from `RoomsClient`.
 The `validFrom`, `validUntil`, and `participants` arguments are all optional.
 If `validFrom` and `validUntil` are not provided, then the default for `validFrom` is current date time and the default for `validUntil` is `validFrom + 180 days`.
-When defining `RoomParticipants`, if role is not specified, then it will be `Attendee` by default.
+When defining `InvitedRoomParticipants`, if role is not specified, then it will be `Attendee` by default.
 The returned value is `Response<CommunicationRoom>` which contains created room details as well as the status and associated error codes in case of a failure.

 ```C# Snippet:Azure_Communication_Rooms_Tests_Samples_CreateRoomAsync